Bank Woes: Does Your Bank Make You Smile?

 Well, those are all the experiences (and thoughts) I have to share about banking in Nairobi (and Kenya).
 Do you have banking stories and opinions that you would like to share with me and fellow readers?
 If so, please drop me a comment so that we can all be better informed in our banking choices.

-See also Olepolos Picnic Site & More
+See also Uber Eats Johannesburg & More

 For now, allow me to end this post wishing you great financial abundance and wonderful customer-focused banks to take care of your wealth.